🔍 Shop Faves

 Will my downstairs neighbors hear me?

 With a cordless weighted rope on a yoga mat, noise transmission is minimal — typically under 40 dB at the floor level.
 Jumping barefoot on bare hardwood with any rope increases transmission significantly.
 The combination of cordless rope + mat + light footwear or socks is the quietest possible setup.
+If you're still building out your quiet-cardio toolkit, our guide to space-saving resistance band sets for renters covers more low-noise options worth pairing with your rope routine.

 The Bottom Line